bauchdj/Nodejs-Reverse-Proxy/README.md

 ```sh
 npm install
 ```
-4. You're all ready to go for an HTTP proxy! `node http-proxy.js` will start the simple proxy.
-Read usage for setup.
+4. You should read the [setup](#setup) first.
+But if you want, run `node http-proxy.js`.

 However, HTTPS requires you generate a key and cert (LetsEncrypt is free).
 If you don't know what I'm talking about you have a little researching to do.
 Then add the key and cert to `https-proxy.js`.

-#### Usage
-The HTTPS proxy is the personal proxy I wrote to filter requests by `subdomain` and redirects to `127.0.0.1:${targetPort}`.
-The targetPort depends on the subdomain.

-This includes `websocket` upgrading.
-Luckily, that's super easy with node-http-proxy :)

-The HTTP Proxy essentially connects two ports.
-Traffic from the proxy goes to `127.0.0.1:${targetPort}`

-I recommend you look at [node-http-proxy](https://github.com/http-party/node-http-proxy).
-Especially the [options object](https://github.com/http-party/node-http-proxy/blob/master/lib/http-proxy.js#L26-L42) you can pass in.

-#### Setup
+### Setup
-Edit the script to change proxy `proxyPort` and default `targetPort`.
+Edit the script to change proxy the `proxyPort` and `targetPort`.
+For a super simple proxy, just update the port you want the proxy to run on and the port you're proxying to.

-- Ports `80` and `443` require sudo / administrator permissions
+Running on port `80` or `443` require sudo / administrator permissions.

-- `Port forwarding` 80 and/or 443 requires additional setup on your router.
+`Port forwarding` 80 and/or 443 requires additional setup on your router.
 This redirects all incoming traffic from a port on the router to the ip address and port you specify.
 For example, 443 can port forward to the ip address 192.168.1.100 on port 8080.
 It is recommended you setup a `static ip address` (instead of DHCP) since the port forwarding rule depends on the devices ip address not changing.

+After setup run:
 ```sh
 node http-proxy.js
 ```
+Or `node https-proxy.js`

+### Usage
+The `HTTP` Proxy essentially connects two ports.
+Traffic from the proxy goes to `http://${targetHost}:${targetPort}` with `targetHost = '127.0.0.1'`.
+Websocket upgrade is enabled.

+The `HTTPS` proxy is the personal proxy I wrote to filter requests by subdomain and redirects to `http://${targetHost}:${targetPort}` with `targetHost = '127.0.0.1'`.
+The `getTargetPort()` fn determines the `targetPort` based on the `subdomain`.
+The proxy also includes `websocket` upgrade.
+Luckily, that's super easy with node-http-proxy :)

+I recommend you look at [node-http-proxy](https://github.com/http-party/node-http-proxy).
+Especially the [options object](https://github.com/http-party/node-http-proxy/blob/master/lib/http-proxy.js#L26-L42) you can pass in.

 ## Issues/Suggestions
-Report issues or suggestions to the *Issues* tab on the [GitHub page](https://github.com/bauchdj/Nodejs-Reverse-Proxy).
+Report issues or suggestions to the [Issues tab](https://github.com/bauchdj/Nodejs-Reverse-Proxy/issues).

 ## License
 There is no waranty.
 Code responsibly.
 If you copy a significant amount of my code feel free to credit me.
 My scripts are pretty simple tbh.